madingthok/Hello-world/README.md

 My name is Mading, I'm here to learn Git and Github.
 I like to code useless piece of Apps just so I can say I'm proud of my work.

-But in seriousness, I am a web developer who is in the process of becoming a freelance world.
+But in all seriousness, I am a web developer who is in the process of joining a freelance world.

 I might need a hand here and there but colloboration is my cup of tea, I am not British though :)